Owen-Splat/LAS-Randomizer/README.md

 - Enemy Randomization is a very early work in progress.
 No logic, and needed kills are left vanilla

 ### Special Thanks:
-- Glan: For creating the earlier builds of this randomizer and always helping answer any questions I have
+- Glan: For creating the earlier builds of this randomizer and always helping answer any questions
 - Br00ty: For always playtesting early dev builds and having full blown conversations regarding feedback and suggestions
-- EDL666: For being an awesome friend and thoroughly reporting on bugs
+- EDL666: For being an awesome friend who has been thoroughly reporting on bugs and feedback
 - And everyone who has played this randomizer: Seeing people enjoy themselves playing this makes the time I've spent working on this feel worth it :)